Screen Free Summer Activities for Kids (Easy Outdoor Boredom Busters)

 frozen dinosaur eggs on driveway

-Freeze toy dinosaurs in balloons or molds and let kids excavate them with warm water tools.
+Freeze toy dinosaurs in ice and let kids excavate them with warm water tools.
 A cool sensory and STEM activity!

 10. Muddy Trucks Toddler Car Wash